Reduces The Need For Harsh Chemicals

 How Soil³ is made

 Our compost is not created using random carbon and nitrogen sources that may be contaminated.
 We have control over the inputs – growing the sod and wheat ourselves and contracting with a dairy that feeds their livestock silage.
 It’s important to know where compost inputs come from and we can tell you exactly about ours.

 The dairy cow barn pads and our own windrow pads are made of sand.
 When the cow manure is scooped up sand is entering the compost.
 Likewise, when our windrows of cooking compost are wetted, turned, and finally scooped into the BigYellowBags some sand is entering the compost at those times, too.

-We use Soil3 on our own clay-based fields and in our own garden and welcome this smattering of sand as an ingredient that improves drainage and soil structure.
+We use Soil3 on our own clay-based fields and in our personal gardens and welcome this smattering of sand as an ingredient that improves drainage and soil structure.